zperk028/100DaysofCloud/Journey/002/Readme.md

 When it came time to sit for AZ-900, my suspicions were confirmed.
 Whizlabs was a far superior simulation of the real thing.
 So for AZ-104 prep, I will be using Whizlabs exclusively:

 1. [Whizlabs AZ-104 Practice Tests](https://www.whizlabs.com/learn/course/microsoft-azure-az-104/)
 Length: n/a
 Cost: Typicall $29.95, but they often run sales.
 I snagged mine for $19.95.
 It's well worth it.
 About: I only have access to five unique practice tests, so I have to use them at strategic points in my preparation.
 Yes, you can re-attempt exams, but in my opinion that re-   taking an exam you've already attempted and reviewed doesn't provide my with a clean assesment of my readiness for the real thing.

+##### Total Cost: ~$20
+##### Total Length: n/a

 ## Scheduling It Out